phpb-com/short-duid-js/README.md

     #getDUID()
       ✔ Asked for 1 DUIDs, correctly returns 1 DUIDs
       ✔ Asked for 0 DUIDs, correctly returns 0 DUIDs
-      ✔ Asked for 8192 DUIDs, correctly returns 8192 DUIDs (164ms)
+      ✔ Asked for 8192 DUIDs, correctly returns 8192 DUIDs
       ✔ Asked for 8193 DUIDs, correctly returns 1 DUIDs
       ✔ should have no duplicates in the returned arrays, 8192 IDs each, and combined.
-(267ms)
+(96ms)
     #getDUIDInt()
-      ✔ Asked for 1 Int DUIDs, correctly returns 1 Integer DUIDs ✔ Asked for 0 Int DUIDs, correctly returns 0 Integer DUIDs ✔ Asked for 8192 Int DUIDs, correctly returns 8192 Integer DUIDs (86ms) ✔ Asked for 8193 Int DUIDs, correctly returns 1 Integer DUIDs ✔ should have no duplicates in the returned arrays, 8192 IDs each, and combined.
-(95ms) DUID with drifting time
+      ✔ Asked for 1 Int DUIDs, correctly returns 1 Integer DUIDs ✔ Asked for 0 Int DUIDs, correctly returns 0 Integer DUIDs ✔ Asked for 8192 Int DUIDs, correctly returns 8192 Integer DUIDs ✔ Asked for 8193 Int DUIDs, correctly returns 1 Integer DUIDs ✔ should have no duplicates in the returned arrays, 8192 IDs each, and combined.
-      ✔ should return same drift time as given as parameter ✔ should generate ID with -1713 millisecond drift into the past from now( 202203420920 ), 848102616960839681 should be numerically smaller than 848102624363786241
+    DUID with drifting time
-      ✔ should consistently generate unique IDs even when time is drifting backwards constantly (371ms)
+      ✔ should return same drift time as given as parameter ✔ should generate ID with -7851 millisecond drift into the past from now( 221886083479 ), 930657687468224513 should be numerically smaller than 930657720410288129

-  28 passing (1s)
+      ✔ should consistently generate unique IDs even when time is drifting backwards constantly (68ms)

-> Executing task: npm run bench <
+  28 passing (258ms)

-> short-duid-js@1.1.3 bench
+> short-duid-js@1.2.0 bench
 > /usr/bin/env node benchmarks/test.js

-single DUIDInt generation x 288,177 ops/sec ±4.59% (77 runs sampled)
+single DUIDInt generation x 1,950,543 ops/sec ±0.66% (90 runs sampled)
-batch of 10 DUIDInt generation x 19,600 ops/sec ±11.33% (50 runs sampled)
+batch of 10 DUIDInt generation x 204,988 ops/sec ±4.84% (96 runs sampled)
-single DUID generation x 70,656 ops/sec ±11.10% (61 runs sampled)
+single DUID generation x 316,785 ops/sec ±8.43% (90 runs sampled)
-batch of 10 DUID generation x 10,967 ops/sec ±2.45% (86 runs sampled)
+batch of 10 DUID generation x 34,976 ops/sec ±0.23% (101 runs sampled)
-single DUID generation (1 character salt) x 108,127 ops/sec ±4.77% (86 runs sampled)
+single DUID generation (1 character salt) x 347,631 ops/sec ±0.28% (96 runs sampled)
-batch of 10 DUID generation (1 character salt) x 8,215 ops/sec ±23.60% (72 runs sampled)
+batch of 10 DUID generation (1 character salt) x 34,766 ops/sec ±0.34% (97 runs sampled)
 ```

 ## TODO